algoadmin1/algo-python/README.md

 Will:
 	+ Review logic to deal w/ market timing - we are either pre-market, market open, or market closed.
 Verify Daily Pivot is correct.
-	+ Add simple graph. or NOT, maybe we keep this text ??
-	+ if we go graphical, make graphics for "Gold on the Back." etc.
-	+ Create diagram of 'computer assisted improvisation' AI product.
-The market for AI-assisted music composition is still wide open, relative to other areas
 	+ Continue dog-fooding  - use products personally and follow the signals, giving feedback etc

 John:
+	Finish coding up the Autobot
+	Continue boxing
 	visit Twin and Nephews in NC.
 Trust the process.
 LEVEL BLEST will cover half of ALL expenses incurred in trip, as a minimum.
-	Continue boxing
-	Finish coding up the Autobot
-	Take care of paying customers on a proactive basis Raise $ and then Raise Hell w/ Fellow Moose and MIT MAFIA Hammer out partner agreement w/ Bro so expectations, exits, what-ifs are properly covered.
-	If ya can't talk for days, just say that, instead of ghosting teammates. super cringe and teenager-y.
-Adults set and communicate boundaries

 Diego:
 	Start learning UE 5.3 - we need tutors + he can help on UE 5 promotional materials and plumbing with the new 'ai-assisted production techstack'